Call: 2001

 Languages: Punjabi and Hindi

-Tony heads the Immigration and Public Law groups in chambers.
+Practice Areas: Tony heads the Immigration and Public Law groups and is co-developing the Sports-related Law group.

-– The 2012 edition says Tony Muman of 43templerow Chambers is celebrated by clients for his “invaluable” experience in human rights and public and immigration law.
+– The 2012 edition of Chambers and Partners says Tony is celebrated by clients for his “invaluable” experience in human rights and public and immigration law.
 They add: “His ability to think outside the box is a commendable trait, which enables him to spot a ground of appeal where others would not”

 – The 2013 edition ranks Tony as a “notable practitioner” in immigration, stating that “Tony has a practice centred on civil liberties and human rights as they relate to questions of migration, asylum and religious expression.
 His recent work on the case of Daley-Murdock in the Court of Appeal is indicative of the level at which he practises”